-Workship-WS
+Workship (WS)

 Workship is an institutionally funded program awarded to students based on their skills and the campus student work needs.
-This program, which assists students who do not qualify for FWS funds, but express a desire to work on campus, is subject to limited funding levels and budget decisions made by Executive Management.
+This programis subject to limited funding levels and budget decisions are made by Executive Management.

 Community Service-CS

 This program was introduced to Columbia College in 1993.
 The purpose of the Community Service Program is to encourage and enable students to participate in off-campus employment that will complement their educational goals and to develop jobs that service low-income families.
 Students must be eligible for FWS to participate in this program.